-"Where are you going?" inquired Mrs. Proudman anxiously.
-"Do not press me now for an answer;
+"Where are you going, "happend Proudman anxiously.
+"Do not press me now for an answer; simply await advice fromme."
+Mrs. Proudman agreed to this and early the next morring Mr. Spindle ap-

-The Gold Trust Mining Company's Silverton, Col., away up a mountain above the timber line.
-A half dozen a score of worthy citizens of men, under the direction of the Superintendent, Mr. Poss, were engaged in digging into the mountain side.
-Vague rumors of rich finds in this mine were circulating in neighboring camps, and the statements of the men working the mine, as well as the elaborate articles mining journals created a great interest.

-Bright and early one morning Mr. Poss noticed a man climbing the mountain.
-The stranger stopped when half way up, and seating himself on a bowllowing morning, when the stranger appeated the ceremony.
-Morning after morning this individual climbed the mountain, each succeeding twenty-four hours finding him nearer the mine, until at last he found himself within a short at first, but finally, after a great pressure distance of where Mr. Poss and his men were working.
-The "visitor," as the men termed him, had a bad cough and evidently realized that his days were numbered.
-He excused himself for intruding and passed fragrant eigars around among the men, which act made him a welcome guest at the cabin where he took lunch with the
+The Gold Trust Mining Company's plant was located not many miles from Silverton, Col., away up a mountain above the timber line.
+A half dozen men, under the direction of the Superintendent, Mr. Poss, were engaged in dig-ging into the mountain side.
+Vague ru-mors of rich finds in this mine were cirstatements of the men working the mine, as well as the elaborate articles that appeared from time to time in the mining journals, created a great interest in the hamlets located in the immediate vicinity.
+Bright and early one morning Mr Poss noticed a man.elimbing the mount-ain.
+The stranger stopped when half way up, and seating himself on a bowl-der, lighted a cigar and began to read a book that he carried under his arm.
+Mr. Poss paid no heed to this until the following morning, when the stranger ap-peared at about the same time and re-peated the ceremony.
+Morning after morning this individual climbed the morning this individual climbed the mountain, each succeeding twenty-four hours finding him nearer the mine, until at last he found himself within a short distance of where Mr. Poss and his men distance of where Mr. Foss and his men were working.
+The "visitor," as the men termed him, had a bad cough and evidently re-alized that his days were numbered.
+He excused himself for intruding and passed fragrant cigars around among the men, which act made him a welcome guest at the cabin where he took lunch with the miners. miners.